-WHAT TO EAT AT VOODOO STEAKHOUSE AT RIO LAS VEGAS
+WHAT TO EAT AT VOODOO STEAK AT RIO LAS VEGAS

 Come hungry and keep in mind this isn’t your average steakhouse.
 Favorite dishes include lobster bisque, considerably the best in town.
 The seared foie gras, pan-roasted sea scallops and a great selection of dry aged, prime, and Wagyu Beef are other fabulous selections.
 Vegetarian selections are also available.